 Department of Sociology

 While honoring the past, in some ways it was like starting over.
 Our inaugural theme in 2017 - The Image of Rebirth - reflected that regeneration.
 The two-year hiatus since the 2015 conference, coupled with a new name and new locale (in a town on the edge of the plains with no commercial airport and no nearby skiing) disrupted the established momentum of SISSI.
-Just as Will Wright and Steven Kaplan experienced more than 25 years ago, we had a solid start with room for expansion.
-We are confident that SASSI will continue to gain in popularity and grow in size.
+Unfortunately, we were never able to regain that momentum.
+Those issues, coupled with the impact of institutional budget cuts, the proliferation of for-profit conference mills, and reduced professional development funds nationwide, made the conference prohibitively expensive.
+Therefore, the SASSI advisory board decided that 2020 would be our final year.

-We thank the SISSI founders for allowing us to carry the examinations and discussions of social imagery into its new era, and we look forward to welcoming you to Greeley, Colorado!
+We thank the SISSI founders for allowing us to carry on the examinations and discussions of social imagery for a handful of years, and thank all of those who supported us during our time hosting in Greeley.

 SASSI Executive Director